 - 1. Thresholds: Some states already have, or will likely enact, thresholds above which the tax will be triggered; so, if a business' activity in a particular location is below an ordained dollar or transaction level, they may be exempt. - 2.
-The Streamlined Sales Tax Agreement: Twenty-four states currently participate in this agreement, which in addition to standardizing some of the supporting tax calculation and submission protocols also provides for free sales tax compliance decision may spur these states to reconsider that stance given the opportunity for incremental revenue.
+The Streamlined Sales Tax Agreement: Twenty-four states currently participate in this agreement, which in addition to standardizing some of the supporting tax calculation and submission protocols also provides for free sales tax compliance software for retailers under certain circumstances. - 3.
+Retroactivity: Some states may be tempted to look to collect these taxes not only going forward, but retroactively.